 \section{Introduction}

-Recent startling results from the Relativistic Heavy Ion Collider (RHIC) and Large Hadron Collider (LHC) show that key signatures of quark-gluon plasma (QGP) formation are found in high-multiplicity p+p and p/d+A collision systems.
-In particular, collective behavior \cite{Khachatryan:2015waa,Aad:2015gqa}, strangeness enhancement \cite{Abelev:2013haa,CMS:2015sma}, and quarkonium suppression \cite{Adam:2015jsa} appear to be sensitive only to the measured multiplicity of the collision, and not to the size of the nuclear fireball as na\"ively implied by the type of the colliding particles.
+Recent startling results from the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) show that key signatures of quark-gluon plasma (QGP) formation are found in high-multiplicity p+p and p/d+A collision systems.
+In particular, collective behavior \cite{Khachatryan:2015waa,Aad:2015gqa}, strangeness enhancement \cite{Abelev:2013haa,Adam:2015vsf}, and quarkonium suppression \cite{Du:2015wha,Adam:2016ohd} appear to be sensitive only to the measured multiplicity of the collision, and not to the size of the nuclear fireball as naively implied by the type of colliding particles.

 Jet quenching is another key observable of QGP formation \cite{Wiedemann:2009sh,Majumder:2010qh}, providing a unique femtoscope for probing the precise dynamics of the relevant degrees of freedom in this novel phase of nuclear matter.
-Energy loss models \cite{Armesto:2005mz,Horowitz:2012cf,Burke:2013yra,Djordjevic:2014tka} based on perturbative quantum chromodynamics (pQCD) have had enormous qualitative success in describing the momentum dependence and angular distribution of the suppression of high-momentum, $\sim5-150$ GeV single particle pions \cite{Adare:2013wop,Abelev:2014ypa} and charged hadrons \cite{CMS:2012aa,Abelev:2012hxa,Aad:2015wga} from primordial hard light flavors and gluons and electrons \cite{Abelev:2006db,Sakai:2013ata,Adare:2015hla} as well as $D$ \cite{Adam:2015sza} and non-prompt $J/\psi$ mesons \cite{Chatrchyan:2012np} from open heavy flavor decays at mid rapidity in A+A systems from $\surd s = $ 0.2 ATeV to 2.76 ATeV.
+Energy loss models \cite{Armesto:2005mz,Horowitz:2012cf,Burke:2013yra,Djordjevic:2014tka} based on perturbative quantum chromodynamics (pQCD) have had enormous qualitative success in describing the momentum dependence and angular distribution of the suppression of high-momentum ($\sim5-150$ GeV) single particle pions \cite{Adare:2013wop,Abelev:2014ypa} and charged hadrons \cite{CMS:2012aa,Abelev:2012hxa,Aad:2015wga,Shi:2018vys} from primordial hard light flavors, gluons, and electrons \cite{Abelev:2006db,Sakai:2013ata,Adare:2015hla}, as well as $D$ \cite{Adam:2015sza} and non-prompt $J/\psi$ mesons \cite{Chatrchyan:2012np} from open heavy flavor decays at mid rapidity in A+A systems from $\surd s = $ 0.2 ATeV to 5.02 ATeV.

-Early experimental analysis shows a tantalizing correlation between centrality and suppression of jets in p/d+A collisions at RHIC and LHC \cite{Adare:2015gla,ATLAS:2014cpa}.
-These early results and sure-to-come future measurements call for quantitative theoretical predictions for jet tomography in small colliding systems.
+Early experimental analysis showed a tantalizing correlation between centrality and suppression of jets in p/d+A collisions at RHIC and LHC \cite{Adare:2015gla,ATLAS:2014cpa}, but later measurements have revealed that the experimental determination of jet quenching in small systems is fraught with difficulty \cite{Adam:2014qja}.
+These early results, along with newer measurements \cite{Adam:2016jfp} and sure-to-come future observations, call for quantitative theoretical predictions for jet tomography in small colliding systems.